-Because particles cause so many problems, they should be monitored regularly and controlled by filtering the oil or changing as required.
-Because, particles are generated when a machine fails, monitoring for increased generation of wear debris alerts the technician of an impending failure.
+Because particles cause so many problems, they should be monitored regularly and controlled by filtering the oil or changing it as required.
+Particles are generated when a machine fails, and monitoring for increased generation of wear debris alerts the technician of an impending failure.

-The procedure for performing low-cost patch microscopy is explained in the sidebar below.
+The procedure for performing low-cost patch microscopy is explained below.

 Analyzing Debris on the Patch